 Help Bring SEL Learning to Your Students

 Teachers get exposed to many theories, trends, and best practices.
 Sometimes, it can feel like “idea of the month.”
 But many teachers are starting to see social-emotional learning (SEL) as the missing link in schools.
-SEL reduces behavioral issues and violence in schools and leas the way to healthy school cultures and relationship.
+SEL reduces behavioral issues and violence in schools and leads the way to healthy school cultures and relationships.
 Beyond that, it prepares and supports students for focused learning today and success later in life.

 Read on for ways that, together, we can advocate for EQ-raising social-emotional learning to help all kids succeed in every aspect of life.

 Only 10 percent of K-12 schools have comprehensive SEL implementation.
 Here are easy ways you can advocate for widespread adoption.

 - Be sure to “like” our Facebook page.

 - Join the SEL Alliance in your state.
 (If your state doesn’t have one, you could start it!)

 - Contact your school and district administrators and board of education to get them behind social emotional learning.
 For guidance on what to say, click here.